How to Get Your Free Credit Report

 For Free or Through Equifax & TransUnion

-As was previously mentioned, you can pay Equifax or TransUnion to get your credit score (rating).
-However, if you don’t want to pay and you only want a rough idea of what your credit score might be, you can try out this credit score estimator calculator to get a free credit score.
+As was previously mentioned, Equifax now provides you with a free estimate of your credit score (rating) while TransUnion still charges for this.
+If you don’t want to pay anything and you only want a rough idea of what your credit score might be, you can try out this credit score estimator calculator to get a free credit score.
 This calculator also comments on your credit score and tells you how good it is.
 You can then play with the calculator to come up with some ideas of how you may be able to improve your score, or you can learn more by clicking here to find out how your credit score is calculated.

 Related Topics